Birla Institute of Technology, Mesra

-Birla Institute of Technology, Ranchi (BIT Ranchi) is a public deemed institute in Ranchi, Jharkhand, India.
-It was established in 1955 at Mesra, Ranchi, by the industrialist B. M. Birla.
-The institute was later headed by G. P. Birla, and the present chairman of the board of governors is C. K. Birla.
+Birla Institute of Technology, Mesra (BIT, Mesra) is a government funded technical institute (GFTI) situated at Ranchi, Jharkhand, India.
 It was declared as a deemed university under Section 3 of the UGC Act.

-Every year students are admitted based on merit assessed by All India Rank (AIR) in JEE-Main-CSAB, GATE and AIPMT for its various courses.
+The institute was included under Section 12B of the UGC Act, 1956, in November 2023.

 History

 The Birla Institute of Technology was established in 1955 at Mesra by industrialist and philanthropist B. M. Birla.
-The institute was affiliated to Patna University until 1960, and then to Ranchi University.
-In 1986 BIT was elevated to the status of deemed university under section 3 of the University Grants Commission Act, 1956.
+The institute was affiliated with Patna University until 1960, and then with Ranchi University.
+In 1986 BIT was elevated to the status of a deemed university under section 3 of the University Grants Commission Act, 1956.

 BIT was the first institute in India to set up a department of space engineering and rocketry, in 1964.

-The Small Industries Research and Development Organization (SIRDO) was set up in 1970 as a launching pad for small manufacturing enterprises managed by graduates of BIT.
+The Small Industries Research and Development Organization (SIRDO) was set up in 1970 to support small manufacturing enterprises managed by graduates of BIT.
 Companies created from this concept include Meditron and Alcast.
-This idea was appreciated by Department of Science and Technology, Government of India; and was spread to other institutes such as IITs by the Government with a concept named Science and Technological Entrepreneurs Park (STEP).
+This idea was recognized by the Department of Science and Technology, Government of India, which spread the concept to other institutes such as IITs, under the concept name Science and Technological Entrepreneurs Park (STEP).
 The first STEP was approved and located in BIT Mesra.
 The entrepreneurship development cell was founded in 2007 and is run by the students.
-To add financial strength to this effort, BIT has set up SIDBI Centre for Innovation and Incubation (SCII) by an arrangement with Small Industries Development Bank of India (SIDBI) to provide funds for a limited period of time to new entrepreneurs, start up companies, and technology based organisations in areas of interest with the faculty of the institute.
+For financial support, BIT set up the SIDBI Centre for Innovation and Incubation (SCII) by an arrangement with Small Industries Development Bank of India (SIDBI) to provide funds for a limited period of time to select new entrepreneurs, start up companies, and technology based organisations.

-Bit Mesra has a PARAM 10000 supercomputer at the core of its IT infrastructure.
+BIT Mesra has a PARAM 10000 supercomputer at the core of its IT infrastructure.